Your first mental health counseling session

 Cyndy Adeniyi is licensed in Georgia as a professional counselor and is able to treat mental health and behavorial health problems.
 She is not able to provide prescriptions or medical opinions.
 Her doctorate degree is in ministry with a concentration in family therapy.
 While she treats a wide range of mood and behavior disorders in addition to relationship concerns, there are some topics beyond her education and the scope of her practice.
 Prior to the first appointment, intake paperwork will help determine if a referral to another practictioner is needed.

-Fees are paid in advance through the website so there should not be any surprises the day of the appointment.
+Fees are discussed in advance to prevent any surprises the day of the appointment.

 And now the real session begins.